databricks-solutions/aibi-dashboard-wanderbricks/README.md

 # Wanderbricks AI/BI Dashboard

-This is the dashboard we walk through in [Design Beautiful Dashboards in AI/BI](<insert link once posted>).
+This is the dashboard we walk through in [[Design Beautiful Dashboards in AI/BI]([url](https://www.databricks.com/blog/design-beautiful-dashboards-aibi))].
 It is built on `samples.wanderbricks`, a fictional travel and hospitality dataset available in every Databricks workspace.
 Just import it and follow along.

 ## Installation